-Third Space Galway is an eco-social arts curatorial platform, working in partnership with Community, Youth, City Council, Voluntary Groups, Education Sector, Businesses embracing the Ecosystems thinking and the principles of Permaculture – ‘People Care, Planet Care & Fair Share
+Third Space Galway is an eco-social arts platform, working in partnership with the local Community, Youth Groups, City Council, Voluntary Groups, Education Sector and local Businesses, embracing living ecosystems thinking and the principles of Permaculture – ‘People Care, Planet Care & Fair Share

-Exploring Arts, Culture, Regeneration & Transformation – Addressing Climate Change, Ecological Emergency & Cultural Crisis
+Exploring Arts, Culture, Regeneration & Transformation – Addressing Climate Change, SDGs, Ecological Emergency & Cultural Crisis

 Biodiversity Week Event 2019-